 HyFlex Pool Classrooms

-As of Spring 2021, Loyola has upgraded 25 classrooms on campus for HyFlex teaching.
+Loyola has 25 classrooms on campus for HyFlex teaching.
 HyFlex classrooms include two webcameras (one facing the professor and one facing the students), a podium PC with dual monitors and Zoom installed, a document camera, ceiling microphones throughout the room, a lapel microphone for the professor and a separate input for a personal microphone, if desired.

 Navigate through the accordions below to learn more about HyFlex, Instructions, and more!